Klosmi/WP-dev/WPDevNotes.md

 We move the `Header(props)` function to the `Header.js` file, and the `Page()` function to the `Page.js` file.
 We have to impprt the `Header` and `Page` functions, but first we have to *export the components*.

 In the `Page.js` file add the keyword before the function: `export default`.
-So the code look like this:
+The code should look like this:

 ```
 👉	export default function Page() {